MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 **Owners** – Workplace Analytics Admins, Analysts, and limited Analysts have full access to this page

 Data sources shows what Office 365 collaboration data and organizational data was most recently uploaded into Workplace Analytics.
 You can view average weekly meeting and email activity and measured-employee characteristics to ensure sufficient data coverage.
 You can also see high-level CRM data if it is uploaded and processed in Workplace Analytics.
-For details, see [Data sources](data-sourcesv2.md).
+For details, see [Sources](data-sourcesv2.md).

 ## Upload